Technical Program Manager

 Opportunity

 Adapture Renewables, Inc. is on a mission to be a leader in this new era of sustainable energy.
 Drawing upon an extensive knowledge base, we develop, finance, engineer, build, own, and operate high quality utility-scale photovoltaic projects and battery energy storage projects.
 Our Technology team is looking for a talented Technical Program Manager to help support the efforts of our fast-growing company.
-Adapture Renewables is owned by KIRKBI Climate– the private holding and investment company of the Kirk Kristiansen family founded to build a sustainable future for the LEGO® brand through generations.
+Adapture Renewables is owned by KIRKBI – the private holding and investment company of the Kirk Kristiansen family founded to build a sustainable future for the LEGO® brand through generations.

 Overview